startups · 18 Aug 2022

 After discussion, you can make up a list of vital features for your MVP.
 This method can replace monotonous surveys with a fun game that can help you understand your users and load your MVP with high-impact features.

-Related: Full Guide on How to Build an MVP
+Related: Full guide on how to build an MVP

-2. If the client knows what features to add, our team will review them, provide suggestions, and bring the client’s robust mobile app solution to life.
+- If the client knows what features to add, our team will review them, provide suggestions, and bring the client's robust mobile app solution to life.

-When creating an MVP, we think about the end users and run a thorough analysis to load your app with proper features.
+When creating an MVP, we think about the end users and run a thorough analysis to load your app with the proper features.
 Feature prioritization involves active cooperation between the business analyst, the project manager, and the client.

-• Estimating project workflows
+- Estimating project workflows

-• Taking care of process documentation
+- Taking care of process documentation

-• Mobilizing the team and assigning roles
+- Mobilizing the team and assigning roles

-• Defining project needs
+- Defining project needs

-• Keeping track of the development progress
+- Keeping track of the development progress

 Finally, the client’s participation in this process is extremely important.
 They help by providing industry knowledge and collecting valuable information about their target audience.

-Key Takeaways
+Key takeaways

 The vast choice of frameworks, matrices, and models for feature prioritization may leave you confused, but you don’t have to apply them all to produce a successful app.
 Regardless of the approach, make your target users your number-one priority.